immcantation/presto/docs/workflows/Stern2014_Workflow.rst

 primers are sufficiently similar.
 This type of primer misalignment can be corrected using the :ref:`AlignSets` tool.
-In the example data used here, this step was not necessary due to the aligned primer design for the 45 V-region primers, though this does require that the V-region primers be masked, rather than cut, during the :ref:`MaskPrimers` step (:option:`--mode mask <MaskPrimers score --mode>`).
+In the example data used here, this step was not necessary due to the aligned primer design for the 45 V-segment primers, though this does require that the V-segment primers be masked, rather than cut, during the :ref:`MaskPrimers` step (:option:`--mode mask <MaskPrimers score --mode>`).